 Bank of America Chicago Marathon

-This year the Chicago Marathon is celebrating its 45th running.
+In 2022, the Chicago Marathon celebrated its 45th running.
 Join the more than 45,000 runners from more than 100 countries who will take to the streets under the city’s sunny skies.
 Run through 29 of Chicago’s vibrant and character-filled neighbourhoods, enjoying a cultural and architectural tour of the north, west and south sides of the city as you push your body to its limits.
-Plus, this year will see the one-millionth finisher of the Chicago Marathon.
+Plus, 2022 saw the one-millionth finisher of the Chicago Marathon.

 OCTOBER | Chicago, Illinois